Teaching names takes 1-3 days for puppies. However, you should use their name throughout training sessions to maintain consistency.

 The house they were familiar with during their first few weeks of life is no longer there, and in most instances, even the name they were given at birth has been changed to something else.
 It is your responsibility to train your puppy.
 It is a huge thing and maybe a little daunting occasionally.
 What is the best place for a new puppy parent to begin?

 What about starting from the beginning?
-A name for your dog is important, and you should teach them to react to it.
+A dogs name is important, and you should teach them to react to it.
 There are some popular dog names you can get from the web.
 It is entertaining, not too harsh, and will assist you in future training sessions with your puppy.

 It is very beneficial to both you and your pup if you approach it in a well-structured manner with specific goals in mind.